play-with-docker/docker-machine-driver-pwd/README.md

 Before using it please make sure of the following:

-- Create a session in PWD and set PWD_SESSION_ID env variable or use --pwd-session-id flag when creating an instance
+- Create a session in PWD and set PWD_URL env variable or use --pwd-url flag when creating an instance

 ## Installing